gwannon/ideasRoleras/LaCola/TheQueue.md

 ### Other rislks in the queue

-As a GM, whenever you see fit, or if you want to automate it, when the total Hopelessness of all PFCs is a multiple of 3, you can bring out one of these typical queue hazards that PFCs will have to face.
-The hazard can affect everyone, like heat, or a specific PFC, like a weak bladder.
+As a GM, whenever you see fit, or if you want to automate it, when the total Hopelessness of all CPFs is a multiple of 3, you can bring out one of these typical queue hazards that CPFs will have to face.
+The hazard can affect everyone, like heat, or a specific CPF, like a weak bladder.

 * **Bad Weather:** It is not a single hazard.
 It can come in various forms, such as heat, cold, rain, etc.
 * **Tiredness:** Hours of standing have their cost.